 No one could have predicted such an event.
 Safety tends to come first at work but what level of importance is safety at home or on vacation?

 Here are a few things that you should know if you ever find yourself in a gunner or emergency situation.

 1) Be aware.

 Trusting your instincts and in such an emergency situation can save your life.
 Know that everywhere you go disaster can strike.
 Know your emergency exits in any place.
-Whether it be a natural disaster or other terror most cases you want a place to have cover or somewhere to hide.
+Whether it be a natural disaster or other terror most cases you want a place to take cover or somewhere to hide.

-Practice out situations at home with your family and make sure that kids and adults are aware of the emergency plan for a robber, a fire, a earthquake, if they are separated in a public place, a school shooting, etc.
+Practice out situations at home with your family and make sure that kids and adults are aware of the emergency plan for a robber, a fire, an earthquake, if they are separated in a public place, a school shooting, etc.

 2) Be prepared.

 Preparing yourself with emergency supplies AND training can make the real difference.
-If you buy a emergency kit and throw it on a shelf in your garage how likely are you to remember it in an emergency?
+If you buy an emergency kit and throw it on a shelf in your garage how likely are you to remember it in an emergency?

 To this day, she carries one.
 Such a simple preparedness item but just having one isn't enough.
 She learned how to apply it and what situations to use it in.